Jon Lewis (cricketer, born 1975): Playing career

+Coaching career

-In 2015 was appointed as Assistant Head Coach at Sussex County Cricket Club.
-In 2016 Lewis started as the Head Coach for England Young Lions.
+In 2015, he was appointed as assistant head coach at Sussex County Cricket Club.
+In 2016, Lewis started as the head coach for England Young Lions.
 In March 2021, he was appointed as England Fast Bowling Coach, working with the likes of Jofra Archer, Mark Wood and Ben Stokes.

-Lewis has now been announced as Head Coach of England Women's Cricket.
-Lewis and his new team will depart for West Indies on November 29, 2022.
+In 2022, Lewis was appointed as head coach of England Women's Cricket.
+Lewis and his new team played their 1st international series in the West Indies in December 2022.
+He was sacked by England Women in March 2025, after a run of poor results including an Ashes whitewash earlier that year.

+In February 2023, Lewis was appointed as head coach of UP Warriorz in the inaugural Indian Women's Premier League.
+In June 2025, he left the role.

+Lewis was appointed as director of cricket at Gloucestershire in October 2025.